Influencing U.S. Government Policy

 Healthy ecosystems are foundational to food and water security.
 But unsustainable agricultural practices and overexploited freshwater resources are major drivers of nature loss, undermining human wellbeing and the health of critical ecosystems.
 WWF works in partnership with government and the private sector to reverse these declines, including steps to halt the 40 percent of the US food supply that is wasted every year.
 WWF urges Congress to pass a long-overdue new Farm Bill incorporating funding and policy recommendations that would invest in American farmers, ranchers, and forest-owners to conserve critical habitats such as native grasslands in the Northern Great Plains and build a more resilient food system.
 The last iteration of the Farm Bill in 2018 included funding for conservation programs that help US producers keep natural habitats intact with the support of nearly 200,000 activists.

 Communities, species, and livelihoods are all under threat from a changing climate.
-WWF supports policies that ensure the US meets its global commitments to reduce greenhouse gas emissions and invest in the ability of low-and middle-income countries to build their resilience to natural disasters and extreme weather.
-This includes working to ensure the successful implementation of the historic climate and clean energy investments in the Inflation Reduction Act and urging Congress to provide robust funding for international efforts to help countries protect their citizens from the extreme heat, flooding, storms, and other disasters that are becoming increasingly common around the world.
-WWF also advocates for elevating actions and policies that harness the power of nature in the US government response to climate change.
+WWF supports policies to advance clean energy solutions while reducing pollution and invest in the ability of low-and middle-income countries to build their resilience to natural disasters and extreme weather.
+This includes working to ensure the successful implementation of the historic clean energy investments in the Inflation Reduction Act and urging Congress to provide robust funding for international efforts to protect communities from the extreme heat, flooding, storms, and other disasters that are becoming increasingly common around the world.
+WWF also advocates for elevating actions and policies that harness the power of nature in the US government response to a changing climate.

 REDUCING PLASTIC WASTE